 - Alcohol Hic: Happens to Gus after Spinner drugs his water and oats with alcohol.
 This results in Gus inadvertently causing chaos and failing completely at the game.

-- Animal Athlete Loophole: When Gus goes out into the field to make a field goal, Johnny Unitas reads from a booklet of sport rules that a player can be a man, a woman, or even a mule.
+- Animal Athlete Loophole: When Gus goes out into the field to make a field goal, Johnny Unitas reads from a booklet of sport rules that there is no set defintion of a "player", only that a "player" is someone the team chooses to represent them on the field.
+So a player can be a man, a woman, or even a mule.

 - As Himself: Johnny Unitas plays a commentator in this film under his own name.

 - Bedsheet Ladder: Andy does this as an attempt to escape from the hospital room that Spinner trapped him in, but it's subverted, as it's actually a ploy to lure Crankcase into the room so that Andy could escape while Crankcase is distracted.